singhrahulbrijesh/UAB-Project/README.md

  -> Click the "Send" button to send the message.

- -> Your message, as well as any bot response, will be displayed in the main chat area.
+ -> Your message and any bot response will be displayed in the main chat area.

 Stopping the Server: